Learn to recognize the signs and symptoms your body uses to communicate to you that you aren’t eating enough.

-Again, it’s best to fill up on foods with quality nutrients.
-If you didn’t get to pack lunch, skip the fast food, and prepared frozen meals and go for a hearty salad with plenty of fresh veggies, sweet potatoes, avocado, grilled chicken or protein of your choice, and a tasty dressing.
-Foods rich in B vitamins, omega-3 fatty acids, folate, and antioxidants can help boost brain function and prevent cognitive decline.
-(3) Bye brain fog.
+It’s best to fill up on whole foods as best as you can.
+Go for a hearty salad with plenty of fresh veggies, maybe some sweet potatoes, avocado, grilled chicken, or protein of your choice, and a tasty dressing.
+Foods rich in B-vitamins, omega-3 fatty acids, folate, and antioxidants can help boost brain function and prevent cognitive decline (1).
+Bye-bye brain fog.

 4. Hair Loss and Brittle Nails

-This may come as a surprise to you, but if you’re not eating enough food or getting enough nutrients, the highest priority organs will take the lead in getting those nutrients, such as your brain, heart, etc., not your hair, skin, and nails.
-That’s why you may notice your physical appearance takes a hit when your body doesn’t get the nutrients it needs.
-Hair, skin, and nail care are so closely tied to what you eat, how many minerals, healthy fats, protein, and overall nutrients your body is absorbing.
+This may come as a surprise to you, but if you’re not eating enough food or getting enough nutrients, the highest priority organs will take the lead in getting those nutrients.
+This includes your brain, heart, and lungs, rather than your hair, skin, and nails.
+Hair, skin, and nail health are closely tied to what you eat along with how many vitamins and minerals your body is absorbing.

-While it’s normal to lose between 50-100 strands of hair every day, but if you’re losing more locks than usual and your nails seem to break easier — you may want to focus on nourishing your hair and nails from the inside out and eat foods that help produce more keratin, the protein that strengthens your hair and nails.
+Start by eating foods that help produce more keratin, the protein that strengthens your hair and nails.
 Spinach, beans, oatmeal, salmon, eggs, and berries are all excellent sources of hair- and nail-loving nutrients.
-Protein, biotin, iron, vitamin B12, omega-3 fatty acids, in particular, are the best nutrients for helping you maintain the thickness, luster, and growth of your crop.
-Want more healthy hair tips?
-Check out my guide to strong, healthy hair.
+Protein, biotin, iron, vitamin B12, and omega-3 fatty acids, in particular, are the best nutrients for helping you maintain the thickness, luster, and growth of your crop.

 5. Irritable Mood

-Hangry is a real emotion!
-If you’re battling a busy day and had to rush out the door without breakfast, your blood sugar takes a dip and your mood does, too.
-Studies show that low-glucose levels can cause aggression and violent behavior.
-(4) So when you haven’t had anything to eat, there’s a reason you aren’t feeling like your best self.
-In addition to feeling off your game or having a moody attitude, hanger can also cause headaches, migraine, lightheadedness, and nausea.
+Hanger is a real emotion!
+If you’re battling a busy day and rush out the door without breakfast, your blood sugar and your mood can take a real dip.
+Studies show that low glucose levels can actually cause aggression and violent behavior (2).
+So when you haven’t had anything to eat, irritability may be one of the first noticeable side effects of not eating enough food.

-The best way to prevent hanger is to eat regular meals and healthy snacks, if you need to, during the day.
-Enjoying normal meal times will help keep your blood sugar stable, so you stay on track with your positive mood, good energy, and feeling like your best self versus the moody, irritable version.
+The best way to prevent hanger is to eat regular meals and nourishing snacks.
+Enjoying consistent meal times will help keep your blood sugar stable, so you can stay on track with your positive mood and good energy.
+When you feel that first sign of hunger coming, don’t push it off!
+Listen to it and grab either a meal or a snack, depending on the degree of hunger you’re experiencing to keep you feeling like your best self versus the moody, irritable version.

 6. Feeling Chilly

-Got the chills, like all the time?
-It could be a sign that you need a coat, er, skin on your bones.
-You need to consume a certain number of calories to keep your body warm while performing other bodily functions.
-If you’re not eating enough, you’re probably not able to efficiently carry out thermogenesis, the ability for your body to produce heat.
-(5).
-A study suggests that people who follow a restrictive diet have lower body temperatures than those who don’t.
-(5) Women who are also underweight or have low body fat might develop “downy” hair (also known as lanugo) as a way for your body to cope with heat loss.
+Women who are also underweight or have low body fat might develop “downy” hair (also known as lanugo), as a way for their bodies to cope with heat loss.
 When your body doesn’t have enough body fat to heat itself up, it can grow lanugo to help trap heat.
 It’s common in people with anorexia nervosa or people who are extremely thin.

 Amenorrhea is the scientific term for missing your period.
-Women may miss their periods for a variety of reasons, including pregnancy, changes in diet, and stress — sometimes medications you take, including contraception, can affect your cycle too.
-Certain health conditions like hypothyroidism and polycystic ovarian syndrome can also affect your hormone levels and therefore your period.
+Women may miss their periods for a variety of reasons, including pregnancy, changes in diet, and stress.
+Sometimes certain medications you take, including contraception, can affect your cycle, too.
+Specific health conditions like hypothyroidism and polycystic ovarian syndrome can also affect your hormone levels and therefore your period as well.

-Amenorrhea can also happen if you don’t eat enough and have low body fat or are underweight — about 10 percent under “normal” weight which is different for each of us.
-Being underweight can stop ovulation and cause abnormal changes in your hormones which is why some women with disordered eating habits or women who are high performing athletes may often miss their periods because their bodies aren’t getting enough nutrients to carry out normal bodily functions.
+Amenorrhea can also happen if you don’t eat enough and have low body fat or are underweight (about 10 percent under “normal” weight), which is different for each of us.
+Being underweight can stop ovulation and cause abnormal changes in your hormones, which is why some women with disordered eating habits or women who are high-performing athletes may often miss their periods.
+In some cases, their bodies also aren’t getting enough nutrients to carry out normal bodily functions.

-The female athlete triad is basically an interrelated cycle which includes low energy intake, amenorrhea, and low bone density — this is most often seen in athletes or high performing sports for females and may also have a physiological component as well trying to maintain a certain level of “leanness” for a particular sport like figure skating, ballet, gymnastics, etc.
+The female athlete triad is basically an interrelated cycle that includes low energy intake, amenorrhea, and low bone density.
+This is most often seen in athletes who are trying to maintain a certain level of “leanness” for a particular sport like figure skating, ballet, gymnastics, or others.